pulumi/docs/reference/pkg/python/pulumi_aws/iam/index.md

 <dl class="attribute">
 <dt id="pulumi_aws.iam.SshKey.status">
 <code class="descname">status</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.iam.SshKey.status" title="Permalink to this definition">¶</a></dt>
 <dd><p>The status to assign to the SSH public key.
 Active means the key can be used for authentication with an AWS CodeCommit repository.
 Inactive means the key cannot be used.
-Default is <cite>active</cite>.</p>
+Default is <code class="docutils literal notranslate"><span class="pre">active</span></code>.</p>
 </dd></dl>

 <dl class="attribute">